axone-protocol/docs/docs/tutorials/webapp-1.md

 This part shows how to decode data sent and validated on the OKP4 protocol.
 It explains:

 - how to decode a transaction message based on its type URL (`typeUrl`)
-- how to decode messages from smart contract (CosmWasm) interactions
+- how to decode messages payload from smart contract (CosmWasm) interactions
 - how to retrieve plain Prolog program previously stored

 The necessary `decode` function depends on the type URL.
 Here is a helper function (created in the `utils.ts` file) to decode transactions from any protobuf message: